ArduPilot/ardupilot_wiki/common/source/docs/common-dshot.rst

 This allows monitoring and logging of performance data that previously required additional sensors (like power modules and RPM sensors).
 The detailed data provided by every ESC allows real-time decisions and indidvidual ESC or motor performance tuning and failure analysis.

-Connect all ESC's telemetry wires to a single serial port's RX pin on the flight controller (above diagram uses Serial5 as an example).
+Connect all ESC's telemetry wires to a single serial port's RX pin on the autopilot (above diagram uses Serial5 as an example).
 ESC telemetry is currently only supported with BLHeli_32 ESCs.
 A pin or wire for ESC telemetry is pre-soldered on most BLHeli_32 ESCs.
 If the wire isn't pre-soldered you will need to solder it yourself.
 Pinouts for serial ports on The Cube can be found `here <http://ardupilot.org/copter/docs/common-pixhawk-serial-names.html>`__.

-Set the following parameters to enable BLHeli_32 telemetry feedback to a flight controller's serial port:
+Set the following parameters to enable BLHeli_32 telemetry feedback to a autopilot's serial port:

 - :ref:`SERVO_BLH_AUTO <SERVO_BLH_AUTO>` = 1 to enable automatic mapping of multirotor motors for BLHeli_32 pass-through and telemetry support. for most multirotor and quadplane users this will do the right thing.
 If using BLHeli_32 ESCs on non-multirotor motors with the respective SERVOn_FUNCTION set to 70 (=throttle), 73 (=throttle left) or 74 (=throttle right), you will need to further specify the used outputs as follows:

 - :ref:`SERVO_BLH_MASK <SERVO_BLH_MASK>` : a bitmap used to enable BLHeli_32 pass-through and telemetry support on non-multirotor motors and / or exactly specify which servo outputs you want to enable pass-through and telemetry on (if available in ESC).

 - :ref:`SERIAL5_PROTOCOL <SERIAL5_PROTOCOL>` 16 (= ESC telemetry).
 This assumes serial port 5 is used.
 Adjust the serial port's protocol parameter to 16 , for the serial port that your ESC telemetry wire is connected to, as required.
-The correlation between serial port numbering and UART physical ports for you flight controller should be documented in its description page linked :ref:`here <common-autopilots>`.
+The correlation between serial port numbering and UART physical ports for you autopilot should be documented in its description page linked :ref:`here <common-autopilots>`.

 - :ref:`SERVO_BLH_TRATE <SERVO_BLH_TRATE>` defaults to 10. this enables telemetry at a 10hz update rate from the ESC.